Marikana massacre: Aftermath

 Upon the release of the Farlam Commission's report, Phiyega was suspended with full pay until she reached retirement age in 2017; her application to have the commission's findings set aside was dismissed by the Pretoria High Court in 2021.
 Although an independent panel was set up in 2015 to advise the Minister of Police on how to implement Farlam's recommendations, progress in implementation was slow.
 In 2022, Farlam himself lamented that the report had not led any public institutions to undertake disciplinary proceedings against state officials.
 In 2017, IPID handed over 72 dockets to the NPA for prosecution; but, as of August 2022, only "a handful" of police officers had been charged, and all in relation to five deaths on 13 August, with no prosecution of officers involved in the 34 deaths during the massacre on 16 August.

 The families of miners arrested, injured, or unlawfully detained during the strikes took the government to court on several occasions, leading to negotiations between the families and government about compensation for damages.
 As of August 2022, the state had paid more than R70 million to the families of those killed and more than R102 million to 287 workers who were unlawfully arrested; other negotiations were still ongoing.
 In late 2021, 329 miners sued Ramaphosa – who by then had taken office as President – for his alleged role in the police intervention on 16 August.
 In July 2022, the Johannesburg High Court ruled that the complainants had not shown any grounds for their claim that Ramaphosa had incited the police to commit murder, but that the case could continue on other grounds.

-Amcu organised annual commemorative events at Marikana until at least 2016, and a major commemoration was held on the koppie on the ten-year anniversary of the massacre in 2022.
-Within a year of the Marikana strike, Amcu was recognised as the majority union at Lonmin, representing over 70 per cent of its workforce as of August 2013.
+AMCU organised annual commemorative events at Marikana until at least 2016, and a major commemoration was held on the koppie on the ten-year anniversary of the massacre in 2022.
+Within a year of the Marikana strike, AMCU was recognised as the majority union at Lonmin, representing over 70 per cent of its workforce as of August 2013.

+According to a 2023 study, the massacre led to the creation of a new opposition party and led voters in the areas near to the massacre to switch from the incumbent party to the new party.